Confidentiality and Safety

 These powerpoint slides are from a pre-conference session delivered by a diverse group of DV providers at the 2013 National Alliance to End Homelessness conference.
 Topics addressed include DV dynamics, partnerships, HMIS, safety planning, and best practices.

-Breaking the Cycle of Homelessness: Ensuring Housing & Educational Stability for Survivors of Domestic Violence and their Children
+Breaking the Cycle of Homelessness: Ensuring Housing & Educational Stability for Survivors of Domestic Violence & their Children

 A comprehensive presentation that includes information about housing protections for survivors as well as protections for children and youth.
 Provides guidance toward best practices with these populations.